torgeiru/vmrunner_virtiofs/README.md

-# VirtioFS Implementation in IncludeOS
+# VMRUNNER modified for setting up VirtioFS in IncludeOS